Northern Irelands position regarding trading in goods

 Where there is a sale of goods between Great Britain and Northern Ireland, this will continue to be treated as a UK domestic supply and VAT should be charged.
 Technically sales from Great Britain to Northern Ireland and vice versa will be treated as imports and exports.

-Goods moving between Ireland and Northern Ireland, will continue to be treated as a movement within the EU and will therefore remain as an intra-community zero-rated transaction.
+Goods moving between Ireland and Northern Ireland, will continue to be treated as a movement within the EU and will therefore remain as an intra-community zero-rated transaction, subject to the normal rules.

 In terms of customs duties, no duty will be due on goods imported into Northern Ireland from the EU, or moved from Great Britain to Northern Ireland, that are not deemed ‘at risk’ of being onward delivered to an EU destination.
 Duty will be charged on goods delivered to Northern Ireland from Great Britain that are deemed ‘at risk’ of being onward delivered to the EU, or which are non-domestic goods.